sketchbuch/flutter_localisation/README.md

 # Flutter Localisation
 **flutter_localisation**

-A small test project to try out language handling an translations.
+A small flutter test project to try out language handling an translations.

 Run the following commands to create all the required generated files.
 The output folder needs to already exist.